Industry News

 The Future of Contactless

 Industry insiders predict limits will continue to rise, with some European countries already testing £150 equivalents.
-The key trend is the shift toward biometric authentication via smartphones, which eliminates fixed limits entirely.

 Ready to reduce your payment costs?